StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 You can zoom in on the plots by clicking and dragging a rectangle over the area you want to see closer.
 Try to get familiar with the interactive quality plots in this visualization.
 Our data was trimmed to 301 nucleotides when we received it.
 Therefore, if the primers were trimmed, the sequences lengths' should be ~280 nucleotides long.
 Verify this by checking the sequence length summary at the bottom of the interactive quality plot page.

+For 16S data, the quality of your reads will determine the lengths where you should trim (removing bases from the start) and truncate (removing bases from the end) the sequences.
+For ITS data, it is generally recommended to filter your data using different metrics, see Filtering step.

 ## Step 6 : Analyze FastQC

 Analyzing the quality of your raw data can be crucial during the QIIME2 pipeline as poor quality reads might necessitate tweaking the steps you take in the pipeline.
 If you have a FastQC report on your samples, please take the time to assess the overall quality of your reads.